 I would like to express my sincere gratitude to my project supervisor, Miss MICHELLE LIM SERN MI for her guidance, encouragement and support in my project.
-Thanks to her insights and suggestions on technical problem while implementation.
+Thanks to her insights and suggestions on technical problems during implementation.
 My project was able to be completed and meet the minimum requirements before the presentation date.
-I would like to thank her again for her patience, and understanding of our difficulties and she has given me helpful comments to complete my project.
+I would like to thank her again for her patience and understanding of our difficulties and she has given me helpful comments to complete my project.
 I would like to express gratitude to my teammate, YAP KEN MUN and JASON CHUAH KWONG HOOI.
 We helped each other to go through all the difficulties and we inspire each other when we lose our direction.
 Last but not least, I would like to thank all my lecturers and fellow course mates for providing valuable advice and support throughout the duration of this final year project.